Tencent/Hippy/docs/en-us/hippy-vue/vue3.md

     }
   ```

-  For more information, please refer to extend.ts and app.ts in the demo
+  For more information, please refer to extend.ts and app.ts in the demo.

-- Other undiscovered bugs...